 “I’ve recently purchased a house on a large plot of land, what are my options for development?”

-Architect Rosemary Baron from Dorset’s Western Design Architects offers her expert advice.
+Architect Tom Nock from Dorset’s Western Design Architects offers his expert advice.

 The first question to ask is where is the land located?
 A site located within a rural context will have different options for development than an urban site.
 Your Local Planning Authority (LPA) will have a Local Plan that is guided by the National Planning Policy Framework (NPPF) which identifies local development boundaries and policies for development within or outside of this boundary.
 Other designated landscape areas (for example National Parks or Conservation Areas) will carry further considerations affecting the type development that will be permitted.